fusioncharts/dev_centre_docs/getting-started/java/your-first-gauge-using-java.md

 * Create the chart instance and set the following:

     * Set the chart type as `angulargauge`.
-Each chart type is represented with a unique chart alias.
+Each gauge is represented with a unique alias.
 For Angular Gauge, the alias is `angulargauge`.
-Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+Find the complete list of gauges with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts#fusionwidgets-xt-8).

     * Set the gauge `id`.